Manuel Muñiz: Career

+Muñiz is a member of the European Council on Foreign Relations and a Permanent Member of the Royal European Academy of Doctors.

+In 2024, he was awarded the Spanish Grand Cross of the Order of Civil Merit.

 Research

 Dr. Muñiz started his academic career working on European integration, with a particular focus on transatlantic relations, security and defence.
-He has also studied what he terms the “Anti-Elite Era”, the rise of populism, and the implosion of the International Liberal Order.
+He has also studied what he terms the "Anti-Elite Era", the rise of populism, and the implosion of the International Liberal Order.
 As part of that process of changes in the International Order he has looked at the role of China, and the Technological Cold War emerging between China and the United States.

-Muñiz’s work has focused extensively on the impact of technology on the social contract and on the global order.
+Muñiz's work has focused extensively on the impact of technology on the social contract and on the global order.
 His fundamental thesis is that rapid technological change has led to a fracturing of the social contract through the hollowing out of the Western middle class and, ultimately, the rise of populist politics.
 He has openly called for the crafting of a new Social Contract for the Digital Era in which inequities are addressed and technological change is governed through foresight and the development of a science of anticipation.

+In 2023 he was appointed a Senior Fellow at the Brookings Institution.